-Although there are several vendors who can microfilm your material, the Clarke Library offers three distinct advantages:
+Although several vendors can microfilm your material, the Clarke Library offers three distinct advantages:

 - The Clarke Library maintains, without charge to the customer, the original negative in offsite climate-controlled storage and the print master in our climate-controlled stacks, thus maximizing the life of the negative film and creating protection

 against a disaster.
-This is not a service normally provided for free by vendors but we do it because of our mission to preserve local history.
+This is not a service usually provided for free by vendors, but we do it because of our mission to preserve local history.
 We want to ensure that your community history survives into the future.
 Should your user copy be

 damaged or destroyed, the negative will be easily found and available to make new user copies.